Foreign Languages, German Concentration, M.A.T.

 Please see undergraduate catalog for information regarding undergraduate programs.

-To be admitted to the Master of Arts in Teaching in Foreign Languages program with a French concentration, applicant must have earned at least 24 semester hours of French.
+To be admitted to the Master of Arts in Teaching in Foreign Languages program with a German concentration, applicant must have earned at least 24 semester hours of German.
 Students may complete up to 6 hours of these as undergraduate hours while concurrently enrolled in the graduate program.
 Native speakers must consult with the graduate director regarding this requirement.

 The Graduate Record Examination (GRE) is required.
 A combined score of 291 (current scale) or 900 (former scale) on the verbal and quantitative portions of the Graduate Record Examination is considered indicative of potential for an acceptable level of academic performance.